 A bit of history: Royal Ascot became the smartest event on the social calendar thanks to famous dandy Beau Brummell, the best-dressed man in 19th century London and close friend of the Prince Regent, the future King George IV.
 Brummell reportedly said that ‘men of elegance’ should wear ‘waisted black coats and white cravats with pantaloons’.
 A famous aesthete, he was known for his immaculate grooming routine, polishing his boots in champagne, and taking five hours a day to get ready.
 (Not very Code8, but impressive nonetheless!)

-This year, the annual event runs from 18-22 June, so there's still time to get race-day ready.
+The event takes place in June, so there's still time to get race-day ready with our Royal Ascot makeup guide.
 Here’s a little Ascot beauty inspo courtesy of three women who used Code8 to create their finishing touches.

 Style blogger Nina of @lovelashesandfashion played by the rulebook, and created a modest beauty look Brummell himself would have approved of - although we prefer to call it ‘natural polish’.
 She used Seamless Cover Concealer to brighten up shadow points, Radiate Beauty Balm to create an even palette, and a little bit of Matte Velour Mattifying Powder to keep her day makeup looking sophisticated if the sun should shine strong.
 Colour Brilliance Lipstick in Cappadocia for a natural rosy glow on the lips completed the look.
 Dress from The Mojo World and headwear is hand made in London by Lazovski.

 Emulate Nina's Royal Ascot makeup look: